Dear friends and colleagues,

 - After the elections, which saw incumbent Museveni re-elected, protests broke out, where two people were killed and at least 23 arrested.
 Official observants had mixed reactions, noting irregularities despite largely peaceful voting.
 Opposition candidate Robert Kyagulanyi (known as Bobi Wine), called the vote “the most fraudulent election in the history of Uganda,” and announced that the results would be challenged.
 He spent 11 days under house arrest following the elections.
 Another opposition candidate and activist, Stella Nyanzi, says her family faced increasing police trailing.
 She has fled to Kenya, where she is seeking political asylum.

-- There were increasing concerns for the safety of the LGBTI+ community in Uganda throughout the election period, as President Museveni continuously used anti-LGBTI rhetoric to scapegoat the community.
+- There were increasing concerns for the safety of the minority community in Uganda throughout the election period, as President Museveni continuously used anti-minority rhetoric to scapegoat the community.

 - On 22 January, Ugandan radio stations in Jinja Busoga One FM and Baba FM were forced off air by police for allegedly inciting violence, though there is no clarity on which reports were deemed inciteful.